tcrz/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * 21-reverse is a script that reverse its input.

-* 22-users_and_homes is a script that displays all users and their home directories, sorted by users.
+* 22-users_and_homes displays all users and their home directories, sorted by users.

+* 100-empty_casks finds all empty files and directories in the current directory and all sub-directories.

+* 101-gifs lists all the files with a ```.gif``` extension in the current directory and all its sub-directories.

+* 102-acrostic decodes acrostics that use the first letter of each line.

+* 103-the_biggest_fan parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.